Fall Prevention and Management

 Whether taken for the medical conditions mentioned above or not, medication can increase the chances of a fall.
 Medications like psychotropics, blood pressure medications, and sleep aids, may come with side effects such as drowsiness, dizziness, blurred vision, and difficulty thinking.
-These effects may impact an older adult’s gait, and may cause them to lose their balance and/or fall.
+These effects may impact an older adult’s gait and may cause them to lose their balance and/or fall.
 Whether it be prescription, over-the-counter, or herbal supplements, the CDC advises that you “review medications with all patients 65 and older,” and notes that “medication management can reduce interactions and side effects that may lead to falls.”

 Additionally, many older adults take several medications for various medical conditions daily and can experience unexpected side effects.
 The Gerontological Society of America reported that “between 1988 and 2010 the median number of prescription medications used among adults aged 65 and older doubled from 2 to 4, and the proportion taking more than or equal to five medications tripled…” Medication, while instrumental in treating some conditions, will need to be closely monitored by family, caregivers, doctors, and nurses to help minimize the risk of an elderly family member or patient falling.
 It should also be noted that alcohol (and/or other drugs) can further endanger an older adult.

 The National Institute on Aging reports that six out of every 10 falls happen at home.
 Making changes to the home – where more than half of all falls happen — can help minimize the fall risk.
-Due to poor lighting, cluttered walkways, dangerous stairways, and slippery floors, an elderly adult may be at risk of falling in the places they spend the most time.
-It is highly recommended that homes for seniors be made fall-proof — directions for which are be detailed below.
+Due to poor lighting, cluttered walkways, dangerous stairways, and slippery floors, elderly adults may be at risk of falling in the places they spend the most time.
+It is highly recommended that homes for seniors be made fall-proof — directions for which are detailed below.

 Hearing and Vision Problems

-Hearing and vision impairment are more prominent in older adults, and can make them less aware of their environment.
+Hearing and vision impairment are more prominent in older adults and can make them less aware of their environment.
 Spatial awareness is essential to an individual’s balance and understanding of their surroundings.
 As a result, those with hearing and vision loss are more at risk of falling, due to not being able to see or hear obstacles in their walking path.
 Those with hearing and vision problems may need a friend, family member, caregiver, or nurse to assist them when taking walks outside or getting around the house.

 Elderly Fall Prevention Tips